-During an employee's PDL Leave, the Company will continue paying the employer's share of the cost of the premium for the employee's participation in the Company's group-health plan to the same extent it would have done if the employee had not taken leave.
-The cost of coverage normally borne by the employee will remain the sole responsibility of the employee and failure to make timely payments will result in a lapse of coverage.
+During an employee's PDL Leave, the Company will continue paying the employer's share of the cost of the premium for the employee's participation in the Company's grouphealth plan to the same extent it would have done if the employee had not taken leave.
+The cost of coverage normally borne by the employee will remain the sole responsibility of the employee and failure to make timely payments which would have otherwise been made through payroll deductions will result in a lapse of coverage.
 It is the employee's responsibility to make arrangements with Human Resources to pay the employee's share of the cost of coverage.
-At the end of the PDL Leave, if the employee has not returned from leave and is not eligible for FMLA/CFRA leave, the employee will have the option to continue health insurance benefits at her own expense through the federal law known as COBRA.
+At the end of the PDL Leave, if the employee has not returned to work and is not eligible for FMLA/CFRA leave, the employee will have the option to continue health insurance benefits at her own expense through the federal law known as COBRA.
+If the employee still has FMLA/CFRA time available, the Company will continue to pay group health plan coverage until all FMLA and CFRA time is depleted.